19 Of The Best Relationship Books For Couples

 This book covers the three stages of every relationship and explains ways to get through the tough times.
 It also addresses the intelligence and logic of people's emotions and their feelings of love.

-Readers have found this book helps them understand the work that needs to happen when couples have hurt each other.
+Couples have found that this relationship book helps them understand the work that needs to happen when couples have hurt each other.

 The author is able to expose the various challenges people face when trying to be present with their partners.
 She uses a conversational style to help relate to the readers and keep them engaged.